Gérard de Nerval: Travels

-On 22 December 1842 Nerval set off for the Near East, traveling to Alexandria, Cairo, Beirut, Constantinople, Malta and Naples.
+On 22 December 1842, Nerval set off for the Near East, travelling to Alexandria, Cairo, Beirut, Constantinople, Malta and Naples.
 Back in Paris in 1843, he began to publish articles about his trip in 1844.
 His Voyage en Orient appeared in 1851.

-Between 1844 and 1847, Nerval traveled to Belgium, the Netherlands, and London, producing travel writing.
+Between 1844 and 1847, Nerval travelled to Belgium, the Netherlands, and London, producing travel writing.
 At the same time, he wrote novellas and opera librettos and translated poems by his friend Heinrich Heine, publishing a selection of translations in 1848.
 His last years were spent in dire financial and emotional straits.
 Following his doctor Emile Blanche's advice, he tried to purge himself of his intense emotions in his writing.
 This is when he composed some of his best works.

 Nerval had a pet lobster named Thibault, which he walked at the end of a blue silk ribbon in the Palais-Royal in Paris.
 According to Théophile Gautier, Nerval said:

 In his later years, Nerval also took an interest in socialism, tracing its origins to the eighteenth-century Illuminists and esoteric authors such as Nicolas-Edme Rétif.

 Suicide

-Increasingly poverty-stricken and disoriented, he committed suicide during the night of 26 January 1855, by hanging himself from the bar of a cellar window in the rue de la Vieille-Lanterne, a narrow lane in a squalid section of Paris.
-He left a brief note to his aunt: "Do not wait up for me this evening, for the night will be black and white."
-It is to be noted that, just like in English, in French a nuit blanche (literal translation: a white night) is a sleepless night.
+Increasingly poverty-stricken and disoriented, he took his own life during the night of 26 January 1855, by hanging himself from the bar of a cellar window in the rue de la Vieille-Lanterne, a narrow lane in a squalid section of Paris.
+He left a brief note to his aunt: "Don't wait up for me this evening, for the night will be black and white."
+Just like in English, in French a nuit blanche (literal translation: a white night) is a sleepless night.

 The poet Charles Baudelaire observed that Nerval had "delivered his soul in the darkest street that he could find."
 The discoverers of his body were puzzled by the fact that his hat was still on his head.
 The last pages of his manuscript for Aurélia ou le rêve et la vie were found in a pocket of his coat.
 After a religious ceremony at the Notre-Dame cathedral (which was granted despite his suicide because of his troubled mental state), he was buried in the Père Lachaise Cemetery in Paris, at the expense of his friends Théophile Gautier and Arsène Houssaye, who published Aurélia as a book later that year.

 The complete works of Gérard de Nerval are published in three volumes by Gallimard in the collection Bibliothèque de la Pléiade.